Know your Lung Cancer risk

 • People in the low-risk group show almost perfect survival probability over 5 years.

-• Those in the high-risk group see a noticeable decline.
+• Those in the high-risk group see a noticeable decline in survival.

 We rigorously validated our model across cross-validation folds, demonstrating its strong predictive performance: